 9. Bridge pose

-Bridge Pose is a basic backbend that’s excellent for strengthening the back and chest muscles.
-It’s also a great pose after backbends, such as Cobra or Bow Pose, because it stretches out your lower back and helps you relax into deeper poses later on.
+Bridge Pose is a basic backbend that strengthens the back and chest muscles.
+It’s also a great pose after backbends, such as Cobra or Bow Pose, because it stretches out your lower back and helps you relax into deeper poses later.

 To do it: